 Using Conky Manager 2

-$ conky -c config_path
+$ conky -c /path/to/theme.conf

-For example
+For example:

 $ conky -c $HOME/.config/conky/Mimosa/Mimosa.conf